doneful

 Two habits that keep the kitchen calmer

-These are not cleaning tips, they are friction-reduction tips:
+These are friction-reduction habits, not cleaning tips:

 • Put a dishtowel next to the sink, not in a drawer.
 Visible dishtowel, more frequent wiping.